swch/strivve-docs-nextjs/src/pages/ops-admin/environments/index.md

 ## CDE DNS Name Space

 All CDEs run under the CardSavr top level domain **cardsavr.io**.
 Each CDE has its own subdomain name .
-CardSavr API is accessed  as the subdomain **api** in the invidual CDE subdomain.
+CardSavr API is accessed  as the subdomain **api** in the individual CDE subdomain.
 Example api url takes the form: `https://api.<*cde-environment-name*>.cardsavr.io/*endpoint*`.

 ## Optional Non-Production CDE API Cryptography Relaxation